-Écologie des systèmes marins côtiers ECOSYM, Institut des sciences de l'évolution de Montpellier ISE-M) on topics such as water and soil resources, natural risks and vulnerability, observation and modelling tools.
-Coordinated by CNRS and IRD and in partnership with several institutions around the Mediterranean sea, the MISTRALS program (Mediterranean Integrated STudies at Regional And Local Scales) is a ten-year observation and interdisciplinary research project dedicated to understanding the processes at work in the Mediterranean Basin, as well as global change, whether natural or human-induced.
-Its ultimate goal is to predict the evolution of habitability conditions in this eco region and propose appropriate measures to optimize them.
-About 300 French and as much foreign researchers take part to the MISTRALS program In the field of water, several projects gather a large partnership, such as: HyMeX (Hydrological cycle in the Mediterranean Experiment) focused on evolution and predictability of extreme events in the perspective of climate change.
-MerMeX (Marine Mediterranean Experiment) focused on biogeochemical changes.
+Connection to Water JPI SRIA: developing safe water systems, promoting competitiveness in water industry, implementing a water-wised bio-based

+- HyMeX (Hydrological cycle in the Mediterranean Experiment) focused on evolution and predictability of extreme events in the perspective of climate change. - MerMeX (Marine Mediterranean Experiment) focused on biogeochemical changes. - SICMed (Continental Surfaces and Interfaces in the Mediterranean area) is dedicated to eco-anthroposystems of rural and peri-urban areas.

 INRA is highly involved in Mediterranean countries, specifically in Tunisia and Morocco.
 INRA manages the Long Term Environmental Research Observatories (ERO), called as OMERE, which is mainly dedicated to catchment hydrology and erosion, and is included in RBV (Catchment network in France).
-Observation is the support for modeling and water management to control water recharge to groundwater and soil conservation.
+Observation is the support for modelling and water management to control water recharge to groundwater and soil conservation.
 Programs are developed under MISTRALS programmes.

 BRGM coordinated the INCO- MEDITATE project about integrated water management for limited water resources in Mediterranean countries (Jordan, Lebanon, Syria, Turkey) considering specifically the use of alternative water resources such as submarine springs, desalination and/or water reuse including development of a decision support system that will allow to integrate different types of knowledge (from physical to socio-economic fields), inclusive all social actors, in a decision making processes.

 The Mediterranean area is going to be a priority area for research at CIRAD (Center for Agronomic Research for development) on integrated and territorial management of water, irrigated and groundwater systems.
-Researches (about 10) are working in Morocco, Tunisia, Egypt, Saudi Arabia.
+Researches (about 10) are working in Morocco, Tunisia, Egypt, and Saudi Arabia.
 Main activities include scientific and technical support.
 A well-known network SIRMA "Water economy for irrigated systems in Maghreb", has been created in 2004 with other French institutions (IRSTEA, IRD).

 Involvement of CIRAD researchers is increasing on education in engineering schools and universities.

-IRSTEA , in particular within its Joint research Unit UMR Geau, is involved with non European Mediterranean countries for more than 20 years, mainly in the field of sustainable water management in agriculture.
-Strategic partners are INRGREF in Tunisia, IAV Hassan II in Morocco, ENSA in Algeria.
-IRSTEA is part of the above mentioned RCP SIRMA Project, in collaboration with CIRAD, IRD, Agro Paris Tech, Sup Agro Montpellier, IAMM in France.
+IRSTEA, in particular within its Joint research Unit UMR Geau, is involved with non-European Mediterranean countries for more than 20 years, mainly in the field of sustainable water management in agriculture.
+Strategic partners are INRGREF in Tunisia, IAV Hassan II in Morocco, and ENSA in Algeria.
+IRSTEA is part of the above mentioned RCP SIRMA Project, in collaboration with CIRAD, IRD, Agro Paris Tech, Sup Agro Montpellier, and IAMM in France.
 Furthermore, IRSTEA is participating in the FP7 EauforFood project (KBBE 2011-2015, European union and African union cooperative research to increase food production in irrigated farming systems in Africa), and the ANR Project ARENA (2012, 2015 Analyse de la résilience des nouvelles formes d'agricultures irriguées à partir des eaux souterraines au Maghreb).
-In the hydrology area, teams of IRSTEA Lyon are collaborating with the USTO and Oran University of Es-Senia Algeria).
-Scope: most of collaboration is applied research / mobility Connection to Water JPI SRIA: developing safe water systems, closing water cycle gap Estimated budget per year: M€
+In the hydrology area, teams of IRSTEA Lyon are